fizan-ahil/jsp-banking-portal/README.md

 # JSP Banking Portal

 ## Description
-This project is a web-based banking portal application built using JSP (JavaServer Pages).
-The portal allows users to register, log in, and manage their banking information, including account details and transaction history.
+The JSP Banking Portal is a secure, web-based application designed to offer users a seamless experience for managing their banking accounts.
+Built using JavaServer Pages (JSP), this portal enables users to perform essential banking operations such as registration, login, and account management.
+With added security features like CAPTCHA verification, users can safely interact with their personal banking data, including profile information and transaction history.

 **Password Security:** Passwords are securely hashed using the SHA-256 cryptographic technique before storing them in the database, ensuring that user credentials are protected.